Vyral/kwasi-bowie/_posts/2020-02-14-our-february-2020-market-update.md

 * Median sales price: $375,000.
 Up 14.7%
 * 966 active listings.
 Down 40.5%
 * 872 closed sales.
 Down 2.6%
 * Days on market: 40.
+Down 14.9%

-Down 14.9%If you have any questions about our market or real estate in general, please reach out to me via phone or email.
+If you have any questions about our market or real estate in general, please reach out to me via phone or email.
 I would love to speak with you.